nymarya/SOMBRA/README.md

 ### Groups

-You may group several types of graphic in one objec using the type `group` simply by passing all the objects at the `objects`argument.
+You may group several types of graphics in one objects using the type `group` simply by passing all the objects at the `shapes` argument.

 ```json
 {